Previously On: Plot

 In Salem, 1693, Agatha Harkness is put on trial by a coven of witches led by her mother Evanora for practicing dark magic.
-As they attempt to kill Harkness, she absorbs their magic and drains the life from them.
+As they attempt to kill Agatha, she absorbs their magic and drains the life from them.

 In the present day, Harkness interrogates Wanda Maximoff, demanding to know how she is controlling Westview.
-Harkness forces Maximoff to relive key moments in her life, including when she and her brother Pietro were trapped in the rubble next to an unexploded bomb the day their parents died.
-In this memory, Harkness deduces that Maximoff was born a witch who engaged in basic hex magic as a child as seen when Maximoff inadvertently uses a simple probability hex to prevent the bomb from going off.
+Harkness forces Wanda to relive key moments in her life, including when she and her brother Pietro were trapped in the rubble next to an unexploded bomb the day their parents died.
+In this memory, Harkness deduces that Maximoff was born a witch who engaged in basic hex magic as a child as seen when Wanda inadvertently uses a simple probability hex to prevent the bomb from going off.

 In the next memory, Maximoff watches as she is experimented on by Hydra using the Mind Stone.
 When she approached the stone it reacted to her presence, showing her a vision of an apparition inside the Mind Stone.
 Harkness suggests that the stone augmented Maximoff's latent magical abilities, which otherwise would have gone undiscovered.
 Maximoff then relives a fond memory of Vision when they lived at the Avengers Compound, discussing grief and bonding over sitcoms.

 After Vision's death, Maximoff visited S.W.O.R.D. to recover his body.
 Director Tyler Hayward showed her the disassembled remains but refused to hand Vision over.
 Maximoff drove to a dilapidated lot in Westview that Vision had bought for them, intending to live there together.
 Overwhelmed with grief, she used her powers to create a house on the lot, manifest a new version of Vision, and extended her spell across the entire town, turning it into the style of a black-and-white, 1950s sitcom.

-After reliving these memories, Maximoff hears her children Billy and Tommy crying for help.
+After reliving these memories, Wanda hears her children Billy and Tommy crying for help.
 She finds them being held captive by Harkness, who mocks Maximoff for not knowing the full extent of her own abilities and using them to create a sitcom-style fantasy world in Westview.
 Harkness explains that Maximoff has been using powerful chaos magic, which makes her the mythical "Scarlet Witch".
 In a mid-credits scene, Hayward uses Maximoff's energy to activate the reassembled, all-white body of the original Vision.

 Production

 Development

 By October 2018, Marvel Studios was developing a limited series starring Elizabeth Olsen's Wanda Maximoff and Paul Bettany's Vision from the Marvel Cinematic Universe (MCU) films.
 In August 2019, Matt Shakman was hired to direct the miniseries.
 He and head writer Jac Schaeffer executive produced alongside Marvel Studios' Kevin Feige, Louis D'Esposito, and Victoria Alonso.
 Feige described the series as part "Marvel epic", part sitcom, that paid tribute to many eras of American sitcoms.
 The eighth episode was written by Laura Donney, and is titled "Previously On".
 This title reflects the episode's structure and its exploration of Maximoff's past life.
-It was released on the streaming service Disney+ on February 26, 2021.